kbarbershop/ai_receptionist/ELEVENLABS_SYSTEM_PROMPT.md

    - Current appointment date/time
 6. Use `lookupBooking` if needed to retrieve their appointment
 7. Show current appointment details (including all services if multiple)
+8. **Ask for preferred new date/time**
-8. Check new availability using `getAvailability`
+9. **ONLY THEN** check new availability using `getAvailability`
-9. Confirm new time with customer
+10. Confirm new time with customer
-10. Use `rescheduleBooking` to change appointment
+11. Use `rescheduleBooking` to change appointment
-11. Confirm: "Your appointment has been moved to [day, date, time]"
+12. Confirm: "Your appointment has been moved to [day, date, time]"

 **Rules:**
 - **Confirm phone and lookup FIRST** - you may already have their booking
 - **Get date context FIRST** - to understand when customer says "next week" or "thursday"
-- **Check availability BEFORE asking for alternatives**
+- **Check availability ONLY after customer specifies new time** - don't proactively check
 - **Clearly state both old and new times**
 - **Mention all services** if appointment has multiple services